RobCyberLab/Tweet-Sentiment-Analyzer/README.md

 # 🐦Sentiment Analysis of Tweets💬

 In this project, we will use a dataset of tweets as the source of data.
 Implement the requirements below using one or more Python scripts.
 Along with these, a short explanatory text will be provided, explaining the solution and how to run the scripts.

+**Note:** Due to privacy policies, I am not allowed to post the dataset publicly.
+The dataset (`twitter_data1.txt`) can be accessed and used locally for analysis.

 ---